UltimateNova1203/mgs2-60fps/README.md

 # MGS2 PC 60FPS Fix

 Simple mod to disable frame skipping, allowing all cutscenes to run at 60FPS, as god intended.
+This is ***not*** for the Master Collection

 ## Preview Video
 [![Watch the video](https://img.youtube.com/vi/5zrvyCzIPsc/maxresdefault.jpg)](https://www.youtube.com/watch?v=5zrvyCzIPsc)